gyselroth/balloon/CONTRIBUTING.md

 ./build.sh -t
 ```

-Pull requests with failing tests wont be accepted.

 ## Git commit
 Please make sure that you always specify the number of your issue starting with a hastag (#) within any git commits.